Python Turtle - Lesson 5¶

 Using a while loop¶

-Change your code so it is the same as the code below.
-Specifically:
+Update your code so it matches the example below.

 1import random